NAIV-Dev/naiv-ts-api-starter/README.md

 }
 ```

-You should place the function name inside folder `implementation` with exactly same file name with alias API name and also same for the `export const` name.
+You should place the function name inside folder `implementation` with exactly same file name with alias API name and also same for the `export const` name, otherwise the server will not recognize your API implementation.

 ## Run Server

 ```bash
 npm run build && npm start
 ```

+The server will automatically put your implementation function as controller/logic process on each API endpoint.

 ## Database Migration